Axelrod-Python/Axelrod/docs/contributing.rst

         except IndexError:
             return C

+The variables :code:`C` and :code:`D` represent the cooperate and defect actions respectively, and are importable from the main axelrod namespace.

 If your strategy creates any particular attribute along the way you need to make sure that there is a :code:`reset` method that takes account of it.
 An example of this is the :code:`ForgetfulGrudger` strategy which creates a boolean